ria-kee/PACADA.2/README.md

 ## Employee Side

 - Access and view personal leave and time-off credits
-- View their own profile information
+- View their leave and time-off history
-- Submit leave applications
-- Track the status of leave applications

 ## Logs